oracle/oracle-database-operator/docs/sidb/README.md

 ### Create a Standby Database

 #### Prerequisites
-Before creating a standby, ArchiveLog, FlashBack, and ForceLog on primary Single Instance Database(`.spec.primaryDatabaseRef`) should be turned on.
+- Before creating a Standby, ensure that ArchiveLog, FlashBack, and ForceLog on primary Single Instance Database(`.spec.primaryDatabaseRef`) are turned on.
+- Standby database is not supported for TCPS enabled Primary databases.

 #### Template YAML
 To create a standby database, edit and apply the sample yaml file [config/samples/sidb/singleinstancedatabase_standby.yaml](../../config/samples/sidb/singleinstancedatabase_standby.yaml).